Welcome to the

 My last drink was on ____________.

-Alcoholism is a compulsive, obsessive and progressive disease affecting us physically, mentally, and spiritually, with symptoms such as blackouts, liver problems, depression, anxiety, horrible feelings, and various medical problems.
+Alcoholism is a compulsive, obsessive and progressive illness affecting us physically, mentally, and spiritually, with symptoms such as blackouts, liver problems, depression, anxiety, horrible feelings, and various medical problems.
 All of this adds to the unmanageability that drinking may cause.

 The Serenity Prayer